-Impaled with Hook
+Impaled with a Fly Fishing Hook

 Everybody knows that getting snagged by a fishing hook is no fun.
 Many hooks have barbs that make them very difficult to remove from flesh or skin.
 However, this scenario could be deadly.
 Often these fishing hooks are rusty or carry bacteria from previous use.